idbrii/notes/_posts/wip-quaternions.md

 >         8. q^x does rotation q but x times (ie q^3 does rotation q 3 times)
 >         9. rqr-1 rotates the rotation axis of

+# Uses

+## [Use the conjugate](https://www.reddit.com/r/gamedev/comments/np27gy/rotations_using_quaternions/h059sj0/) to change a quaternion into a new reference frame

+> Suppose you have a spaceship at an arbitrary orientation represented by a
+> quaternion q, which is the rotation from some "unrotated" convention,
+> typically, pointing down one of the axes, with "up" being define as one of
+> the other axes.
+>
+> Say you want to yaw that spaceship 5 degrees left.
+So you construct a
+> quaternion to yaw 5 degrees left from the "unrotated" orientation (this is
+> generally trivial to do.)
+>
+> Then you want to convert this quaternion into the orientation of the ship, so
+> you can apply it to the ship's orientation to yaw it 5 degrees left.
+>
+> So pass your 5 degrees left from unrotated quaternion in as "rotation", use
+> the ship's current orientation quaternion as "new_coord_system", and "qo"
+> will be output that is your 5 degrees left yaw relative to the ship's
+> orientation.

+** TODO: Their implementation of conjugate doesn't match what I've seen elsewhere.

 Some other resources from most to least helpful (for me):

 * [quaternions.online](https://quaternions.online/) -- enter quaternion values and see them represented in 3D and as Euler angles.
 Helpful to explore a bit and maybe for debugging (you could copypaste values from Unity inspector to see what the rotation means).